ZETH-Community/sm-zombiereloaded-4/README.md

 Q: Why this zombiereloaded existed?

-A: I just wanna work on zombie:reloaded that have a new syntax.
-Say that srcdslab version did a pretty good job bringing zombie:reloaded with new syntax.
+A: I just wanna work on my version of zombie:reloaded and have a new syntax.
+Srcdslab version did a pretty good job bringing zombie:reloaded with new syntax.
 Thanks to them it's now possible to zr plugin finally work with sourcemod 1.12 legit witout have to use old complier.

 ### List that I have been work so far.
 - ZVolume (You can change Zombie volume, Ambient Volume "separately".)